Mindar/tsdown-repro/readme.md

 ## Variations
 If the `tsdown.config.ts` is modified to only contain one `format`, so either `cjs` OR `esm`, then watch mode works as expected and will compile the library.
 If both are present, watch mode does nothing.

+Another way to get tsdown to work is to run it without watch mode like this: `tsdown`.